How to Hike & Camp in Bear Country

 Make your cooking area away from your tent or where you will be sleeping.
 Wash dishes here too and pack everything up once done.
 These should be stored with your food when done.

-Bear hangs are necessary in the backcountry when you do not have a bear container or not enough room for everything that a bear would be interested in, including any food, trash, dishes, and your stove.
+Bear hangs are necessary for the backcountry when you do not have a bear container or not enough room for everything that a bear would be interested in, including any food, trash, dishes, and your stove.
 Your bear hang should be at least 10 feet up from the base of a tree trunk, and suspended six feet out as well (bears can climb trees too), so they cannot reach the goods.
-If you want to be extra cautious, you can store the clothes you cooked in in the bear hang too.
+If you want to be extra cautious, you can store the clothes you cooked in inside the bear hang too.

 Bears are no reason to avoid camping and backpacking.
 Just stay cautious and aware, and your trip should stay bear-free!
 If you have any questions or want to find the perfect gear for your trip, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.